(Both are super useful things if you’re planning a social media automation queue.)

 Getting noticed on social media is a numbers game, and other social media platforms really do pale in comparison to Facebook.
 The rest of the Top 5 break out like this:

-Tactics like optimized paid ads (which are becoming increasingly relevant for small businesses and startups on Facebook) and social media automation are a couple of ways to boost your signal, and give your marketing efforts more time to circulate and percolate.
+Tactics like optimized paid ads (which are becoming increasingly relevant for small businesses and startups on Facebook) and social media automation through specialized social media tools are a couple of ways to boost your signal, and give your marketing efforts more time to circulate and percolate.

 But if we’re being serious about time-saving and optimizing your content, you’ve got to be strategic up front.